hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ## Inbound Access

-* Access to the product is done on port 443
+* To access Private TFE, ports 80 and 443 must be accessible.
+Port 80 will redirect to port 443.
 * To access the admin dashboard, port 8800 must be accessible.
 * The port ranges **9870-9880** and **23000-23100** must be accessible to the host and the subnet it is on.
 These ports are used for internal communication between internal services.